 Articles may be quoted with clear and full attribution to the author and Sightings.

-Articles may not be republished until permission has been granted by Managing Editor.
+Articles may not be republished until permission has been granted by the Managing Editor.

 Sightings authors may not be designated as contributors to publications that reprint their articles, nor may their names be presented in such as way that they might appear to be contributors to the reprinting publication.